 Configure the DNS.
 The system will automatically detect the DNS in your network but you can specify otherwise.

-Select your country or region and set the date and time.
+Set the date and time.

 Select the system services you’d like to be started at boot up.
-Use the SPACEBAR to select them then press enter to proceed,
+Use the SPACEBAR to select them, then press enter to proceed.

 You can also choose the system security hardening options.

-Add users to the new system and set the necessary credentials and passwords.
+Then add users to the new system and set the necessary credentials and passwords.

 The set up of your FreeBSD 14 is nearly complete.
 All that is left is to apply the configurations and exit the installer.
+To change any configurations, select it and hit enter, otherwise, if everything is ready, exit to apply the configurations.

 You have completed the installation of FreeBSD 14.